A Smoothed GMM for Dynamic Quantile Preferences Estimation: Introduction

 Given the identification of all the parameters of interest, moment conditions involving nonlinear structural quantile functions and instrumental variables are employed for estimation.
 The GMM optimization procedure minimizes the smooth quadratic objective function over the parameters of interest as well as the quantile parameter.
 We propose a two-step GMM procedure that is simple to be implemented in practice.
 Moreover, we provide conditions under which the proposed quantile smooth GMM estimator is $\sqrt{n}$-consistent, and establish its limiting distribution.
 Hence, the third main contribution is to improve on the computation and convergence rate of existing methods.
 The method in \citeposs{deCastroGalvaoOta24} computes the estimator using a grid search over quantiles, and the limiting results show a cubic-rate convergence rate of the estimator.
 Instead, the proposed smoothed GMM estimator can directly estimate the quantile parameter solving a minimization problem, attaining a parametric rate of convergence, i.e., it is $\sqrt{n}$-consistent instead of cubic rate.

 Fourth, in a broader econometric view, this paper extends the existing literature on instrumental variables quantile regression (IVQR).
 In prior work, \citet{ChernozhukovHansen05, ChernozhukovHansen06, ChernozhukovHansen08} provide results on identification, estimation, and inference for a quantile model that allows for endogenous regressors; \citet{KaplanSun17} show that smoothing improves computation and estimation efficiency in IVQR model. \citet{deCastroGalvaoKaplanLiu19} further extends to a non-linear QR model and allow for weakly dependent data in a GMM framework.
 See \citet{ChernozhukovHansenWuthrich17} for an overview of IVQR.
 All of these prior work focus on estimating the parameter of interest at fixed quantile level.
 Instead, our framework treat the quantile level as a structural parameter, which is a single quantile that satisfies the equilibrium condition of multiple choice variables.
 This structural quantile parameter can be identified and estimated when there are at least two choice variable moments.
 We extend \citeposs{deCastroGalvaoKaplanLiu19} smoothed GMM framework to estimate the structural quantile parameter.
-As a result, our framework also has the advantages of allowing for endogenous regressors, non-linear QR model, weakly dependent data, and over-identified model.
+As a result and mentioned above, our framework has the advantages of allowing for endogenous regressors, weakly dependent data, and non-linear and over-identified models.

 Built on the general structural dynamic quantile model, we provide an empirical application to an intertemporal consumption model with multiple assets to illustrate the estimation.
 Using US data, it jointly estimates the EIS and the risk attitude, which is captured by the quantile.
 We find very sensible estimates.
 Results show empirical evidence of a slight risk aversion quantile parameter, and EIS slightly smaller than unit.
 These results are in line with the literature, where risk aversion is documented (see, e.g., \citet{ElminejadHavranekIrsova22}, and \citet{deCastroGalvaoNoussairQiao21}), and EIS relatively close to one (see, e.g., \citet{Havranek15}, \citet{Thimme17}, and \citet{Bestetal20}) is also reported.